roman-milk/roman-milk.github.io/savior-3.md

+===

- ****** Savior ****** byJust_Plain_Bob© The happy couple left and things started breaking up.
+The happy couple left and things started breaking up.
 It was an eighty mile drive to get home and I knew I wouldn't want to make the drive after the drinking I expected to do at the reception so I'd taken two rooms at a local motel.
 When we got to the motel I gave Joleen the key to her room and she looked at it and said:

  "What's this?"